-What are the rules of rugby?
-Beginners can find simplified explanations extracted from the official RFU laws of the game.
+What are the rules of rugby football?
+Beginners can find simplified explanations extracted from the official RFU laws of rugby union.

 RUGBY UNION RULES 2017: A concise and informative list of the rules and regulations of rugby union.

 Learning the basic rules of rugby union makes the game easier to follow for beginners.
 It also makes it more enjoyable to watch for all rugby fans and spectators.

 Rugby Football Union is a physical contact sport.
 The lively ball game is usually played outdoors on a grass pitch.

 As a rule, two opposing squads may have up to fifteen outfield players in each team.
 They get assigned individual playing positions and different roles on the field.

 The international pinnacle of the sport for most followers is the Rugby World Cup.
 It is a global knockout rugby union tournament held every four years.
 The Web Ellis Cup, or trophy, gets awarded to the winner of the RWC competition.

 Other popular rugby union tournaments include the southern hemisphere battle of the Tri Nations.
 It is a world famous rugby competition involving South Africa, New Zealand, and Australia.